 User attributes

-The shape of the eval context — pass everything you know about the user, and ShipEasy uses it for targeting, holdouts, and analysis breakdowns.
+The shape of the eval context — pass everything you know about the user, and Shipeasy uses it for targeting, holdouts, and analysis breakdowns.

 A user attribute is any key/value pair you attach to a user when calling the SDK.
-ShipEasy uses attributes for three things:
+Shipeasy uses attributes for three things:

 plan = pro". - Variant assignment in experiments — "assign by